exam Heading link

 The preliminary examination is designed to assess a PhD student’s readiness to undertake dissertation research.
-Once a student passes the preliminary examination, he or she is officially considered a PhD candidate.
+After passing the preliminary examination, a student officially is considered a PhD candidate.
 This is the second major milestone in the PhD program, after the qualifier examination.

 The preliminary examination usually takes place when a student has completed most, though not necessarily all, of the coursework but has not yet made a major investment of time and effort toward dissertation research.
 For this examination, the student performs research under an advisor’s supervision and then defends the work before a Graduate College-approved faculty committee of at least five members.